Boundary topological orders of (4+1)d fermionic $\mathbb{Z}_{2N}^{\mathrm{F}}$ SPT states: Introduction

+In this section, we discuss the UV deformation from the anomalous $\Z_{2N}^\rF$ symmetry to the anomalous $C_N \times \Z_2^\rF$ symmetry.
 Starting from the (3+1)d Weyl fermion, we turn on an ``s-wave" superconducting pairing, which completely gaps out the Weyl fermion.
 More explicitly, the superconducting Weyl fermion is described by the following Hamiltonian:

 The pairing breaks $\Z_{2N}^\rF$ to $\Z_2^\rF$, but preserves the full spatial rotation group SO(3), under which $\psi$ transforms as spin-1/2 (since it is a Lorentz spinor).

 However, instead of the uniform pairing $\Delta_0$, let us also introduce a (1+1)d vortex line passing through the origin.
 More explicitly, in cylindrical coordinates ($\rho=\sqrt{x^2+y^2}$, $\theta=\arctan\frac{y}{x}$, $z$), we have $\Delta(\rho, \theta, z)=|\Delta_0| f(\rho) e^{\ii \theta}$, where $f(\rho)$ is the profile of the order parameter, which approaches $1$ as $\rho\rightarrow \infty$, and vanishes as $\rho\rightarrow 0$.
 It is well-known that the vortex line traps a \spd{1} Majorana-Weyl fermion with a chiral central charge $c_-=1/2$.